naschorr/rFormula1-Sidebar-Spoiler-Stopper/README.md

 A Chrome Web Store upload is coming soon.

 ## Usage
-After installation, you'll see two different icons.
+After installation, you'll see one of two different icons.

 ![no blocking][browser_action icon no block] This one shows up when the extension isn't blocking anything, and you'll see it most of the time.